 Meat is a good source of protein, vitamins and minerals in your diet.
-However, the Department of Health has advised that people who eat more than 90g (cooked weight) of red and processed meat a day cut down to 70g.
+However, the Department of Health has advised that people who eat a lot of red and processed meat a day (more than 90g cooked weight) cut down to 70g.

 Some meats are high in fat, especially saturated fat.
 Eating a lot of saturated fat can raise cholesterol levels in the blood, and having high cholesterol raises your risk of heart disease.

 The type of meat product you choose and how you cook it can make a big difference to the saturated fat content.

 Make healthier choices when buying meat

 When buying meat, go for the leanest option.
 As a rule, the more white you can see on meat, the more fat it contains.
 For example, back bacon contains less fat than streaky bacon.